 My thoughts have turned to the garden – I am working with a new yard, new climate – and I am looking forward to the warm, humid summer months, however brief, because they will bring a depth of colour and light that is special to that time of year.
 New plants will mean a return to my personal work to abstract florals and surreal botanical images, which have long been favourite subjects.

 This image was actually captured with my phone a few years ago, back when I had a less-seasonal garden in Monterey, California.
 I have recently rediscovered this photograph and love the way the lush green leaves pressing against the steamy foreground window also blend into the shadowy branches beyond.
 The focus falls narrowly while repeating shapes echo throughout, and splashes of colour from green to yellow to a spectrum of blue invite the eye to wander around the frame.
 All of this behind the striking textural details of of water drops on the glass.

 Every now and then I am able to capture with my phone a lovely little snapshot like this, and while it is true that the best camera is the one you have with you, these files are only suitable for small prints.
-Luckily, smaller prints are also an affordable, versatile interior decor option for photo art, and I have put together a collection of images suitable for printing up to 8×12 with Small Prints starting at $100 and available as giclée canvas wrap prints, mounted on modern bamboo, or as archival fine art prints ready for framing.
+Luckily, smaller prints are also an affordable, versatile interior decor option for photo art, and I have put together a collection of Small Prints images suitable for printing up to 8×12, available as giclée canvas wrap prints, mounted on modern bamboo, or as archival fine art prints ready for framing.
 Sometimes small images like this one can make a big impact, and these momentary intersections of light, colour and texture are beautiful to behold.